-One of the main issues dealt with by the Code of Practice of the Motoring Industry is in relation to new cars.
+One of the main issues dealt with by the Code is in relation to new cars.
 For example:

-- New car dealers must carry out the inspection required by the manufacturers and let customers know that this has been done by providing them with a copy of the pre-delivery inspection checklist
+- new car dealers must carry out the inspection required by the manufacturers and let customers know this has been done by providing them with a copy of the pre-delivery inspection checklist;

-- That any order forms for new cars must show the total price required to put the car on the road.
-If any conditions are attached they must be reasonable
+- any order forms for new cars must show the total price required to put the car on the road.
+If any conditions are attached they must be reasonable.

-Often when individuals purchase used cars there is much more scope for them to be ripped off or to be given a bad deal.
-Consequently dealers of used cars have requirements which they must adhere to under the Code of Practice of the Motoring Industry but also under the Trade Descriptions Act 1968 and the Sale of Goods Act 1979 ensuring the following:
+When a consumer buys a used car, there is much more scope to be ripped off or to be given a bad deal.
+Consequently, dealers of used cars must adhere to the requirements of the Code as well as those of the Consumer Rights Act 2015.
+This includes ensuring that:

-- To ensure that a false trade description is not applied to any of the cars
+- a false trade description is not applied to a car;

-- To ensure that no cars with a false trade description are supplied – this includes dealers selling cars with a false odometer or mileometer reading
+- no cars with a false trade description are supplied – this includes dealers selling cars with a false odometer or mileometer reading;

-- To ensure that the car should be fit for the purpose for which it is to be put
+- the car is fit for the purpose for which it is to be put;

 It is good practice for a dealer of used cars to pass on any information concerning the car’s history which may have been provided by previous owners of the car.
 Important information can include the likes of any service records provided by previous owners.